Skip to main content

 Use Environment CredentialsUse Environment Credentials

-1. Deploy a Main Appliance or Remote Collector within AWS.
+Step 1: Deploy a Main Appliance or Remote Collector Within AWS

-On the IAM Policy creation screen, click JSON in the policy editor and copy paste one of the policies below based on your desired discovery configuration:
+On the IAM Policy creation screen, click JSON in the policy editor and paste one of the policies below based on your desired discovery configuration.

-This option is good if you have a need to specify External IDs when assuming roles, as Dynamic Account Discovery does not support role assumption using External IDs.
+This option is good if you need to specify External IDs when assuming roles, as Dynamic Account Discovery does not support role assumption using External IDs.

 Example IAM Policy